 However, William Willett, a British builder, gets all the credit for DST.
 In 1905, he made the same realization as Hudson, proposed it to the British Parliament, and fought hard for it.
 DST finally became law in 1916 which was, sadly, just a year after Willett’s passing.
 The U.S. followed suit in 1918.

-It was department stores that benefitted from DST the most.
+It was department stores, however, that benefitted from DST the most.
 That extra hour of daylight in the evening gave workers more time to shop before they went home for dinner.
 To this day, the retail industry is the biggest beneficiary of the time-change tradition.

 When it was first established, DST might have been good for the environment.
 In fact, its biggest selling point was it was going to help save energy.
 Because people would spend more time outdoors in the evening, they would use less electricity at home.